drug-design/course/docs/chapters/molecular-similarity.md

 #### Reduced Graph and Feature Trees
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Reduced graph and feature tree representations of molecules are similar in that they represent the molecule as a graph of edges and nodes, where nodes represent atoms (or groups of atoms) and edges represent bonds (or connections between groups of atoms).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/reduced-graph-feature-trees-1c2e819d'><i class='fa fa-play' aria-hidden='true'></i></button>Reduced graph and feature tree representations of molecules are similar in that they represent the molecule as a graph of edges and nodes, where nodes represent atoms (or groups of atoms) and edges represent bonds (or connections between groups of atoms).
 Feature trees compare two molecules by partial matching of their graph representations and the nodes include additional information about the atoms such as volume and electronic information.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-similarity/reduced_graph_desc.png){: loading=lazy }
 #### Ghose and Crippen Descriptors

-A particular fragment definition that has gained widespread acceptance in computer-aided drug design studies was defined by Ghose and Crippen in the late 80s.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/ghose-crippen-descriptors-efc5ef76'><i class='fa fa-play' aria-hidden='true'></i></button>A particular fragment definition that has gained widespread acceptance in computer-aided drug design studies was defined by Ghose and Crippen in the late 80s.
 By defining a set of 110 molecular features they were able to build reliable models; initially for the prediction of the octanol/water partition coefficients, but more recently this feature set has also been used for the prediction of a wide variety of molecular properties.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer